QMCPACK/qmcpack/README.md

                          Production quality for AFQMC.
 Pre-production quality for real-space.
                          Use CUDA_ARCH, default sm_70, to set the actual GPU architecture.
      ENABLE_OFFLOAD      ON/OFF(default).
 Experimental feature.
 Enable OpenMP target offload for GPU acceleration.
      ENABLE_TIMERS       ON(default)/OFF.
 Enable fine-grained timers.
-Timers are on by default but at level none to avoid potential slowdown in tiny systems.
+Timers are on by default but at level coarse to avoid potential slowdown in tiny systems.
                          For systems beyond tiny sizes (100+ electrons) there is no risk.
 ```